archanapradhan/axios-simple-react-app/README.md

-This is a dummy project to learn and apply axios.
+This is a dummy project to learn and apply axios with react.